Migrating to Journey Frameworks

 You’ll create a new Journey that functions as the Framework you have already set up.
 Here you see how I create a new Journey with the same name as the Framework that I want to move.

 I choose the ‘Lifecycle Journey’ template because it automatically adds a summary lane and is designed for this level of Journey.
-You can of course use any template that suits your needs!
+You can, of course, use any template that suits your needs!

 Name the phases in the journey